 Conclusion

-India’s environmental licenses and permits are essential to regulate and control industrial activities to protect the environment.
-These regulations play a significant role in fostering sustainable growth and preserving the country’s ecological balance.
+India’s environmental licenses and permits are crucial for regulating and controlling industrial activities to protect the environment.
+These regulations play a vital role in promoting sustainable growth and maintaining the country’s ecological balance.